armintoepfer/uhu/doc/LIMA.md

 ## Defaults
  - Reads with length below 50 bp after demultiplexing are omitted.
    Adjusted with `--min-length`.
- - ZMWs with barcode score below 50 are omitted.
+ - ZMWs with barcode score below 45 are omitted.
+   Adjust with `--min-score`.
+ - ZMWs with less than 1 full pass are omitted, meaning a read with a left and right adapter.
-   Adjust with `--min-score`
+   Adjust with `--min-passes`.
  - For each barcode, we align it to a subsequence of the begin and end of the CCS read.
 The length of the subsequence is `barcode_length * multiplier`, which can be adjusted with `--window-size-mult`.